-In compression members, all non-prestressed longitudinal bars of sizes 30M or smaller shall be enclosed by ties having a diameter of at least 30% of that of the largest longitudinal bar.
-All non-prestressed longitudinal bars of sizes 35M, 45M, and 55M, and all bundled bars, shall be enclosed by ties of at least size 10M.
+In compression members, all non-prestressed longitudinal bars of sizes 30M or smaller, except as noted in Clause 14.1.8.7, shall be enclosed by ties having a diameter of at least 30% of that of the largest longitudinal bar.
+All non-prestressed longitudinal bars of sizes 35M, 45M, and 55M and all bundled bars shall be enclosed by ties of at least size 10M.
 Deformed wire or welded wire fabric of equivalent area may be used.